-4.1 Signals made ashore will be displayed from a flagpole located at Race Headquarters.

-4.2 One sound signal at 0900 will signal that races will start as scheduled for at least one of the divisions.

-4.3 Code Flag AP with two sounds means "the race is postponed."
-Code Flag AP over the appropriate numeral pennant(s) or class flags with two sounds means "the race is postponed for those specific divisions or classes."
-The warning signal for postponed divisions or classes will be made not less than 90 minutes after AP is lowered with one sound.
-This modifies Race Signal Flag AP.

-4.4 The race committee will broadcast its intent to the three divisions on the appropriate VHF Channels at 0830 and again at 0900.
+- 4.1 Signals made ashore will be displayed from a flagpole located at Quantum Race Week Headquarters. - 4.2 One sound signal at 1000 will signal that races will start as scheduled for at least one of the divisions. - 4.3 Code Flag AP with two sounds means "the race is postponed."
+Code Flag AP over the appropriate numeral pennant(s) or class flags with two sounds means "the race is postponed for those specific divisions or classes." - The race committee will broadcast its intent to the three divisions on the appropriate VHF channels at 0930 and again at 1000.